How trustees should make decisions

 Statements by trustees that ‘the medical evidence does not establish that you are disabled within the meaning of the trust deed’, or that ‘in our opinion you are not disabled within the meaning of the trust deed’ have been held to be reasons by the courts.
 However, a court will not set aside a trustee’s decision simply because the judge would have made a different decision.
 Even if the court does set aside the decision, it may not always substitute its own decision for that of the trustee.
 It may instead allow the trustee to make the decision again.

-In practice, very few of these cases go as far as a court The time and place at which a court or tribunal hears the parties argue their case and makes a decision..
+In practice, very few of these cases go as far as a court hearing.
 Almost all are settled by agreement before trial.
 An experienced solicitor can advise you on the likelihood of your case being settled.

 Review by the Australian Financial Complaints Authority